Daily Expenses: Finance

 What are the next best moves?

-Trade-off: Push the Icon Store expansion to Q4 — manual entry utility has higher retention impact.
+Trade-off: Push the icon store expansion to Q4 — cloud-sync has 10x the retention impact.

 A counter-intuitive read

-The app's reliance on manual entry is a moat, not a weakness, as it attracts users who explicitly reject the security risks of automated bank-syncing.
+The app's reliance on manual entry is not a weakness but a moat, as it attracts users who prioritize data privacy and control over the automated bank-linked tracking offered by institutional rivals.

 Feature Gaps vs Competitors